The Chancellor's Circle

 Since the Chancellor’s Circle was established in 1990, the scholarship program has become an essential facet of UCalgary culture and helped hundreds of the best and brightest UCalgary students pursue their academic dreams.

-This year, under the leadership of Chancellor Deborah Yedlin, the donor-funded program commemorates 30 years — the success and longevity of this program is only possible thanks to the incredible commitment and generosity of our community.
+In 2020, under the leadership of Chancellor Deborah Yedlin, the donor-funded program commemorated 30 years — the success and longevity of this program is only possible thanks to the incredible commitment and generosity of our community.

 I am continuously inspired by the work of other Chancellor’s Scholars, and I will strive to follow their example.
 I look forward to dedicating myself to championing diversity and sustainable development throughout my career.